hofstadter-io/hof-docs/content/first-example/multilang-output/_index.md

 ---
 title: "Multi-language Output"
-brief: "with a web client"
+brief: "by adding a web frontend"

-draft: true
 weight: 30
 ---